 How can you naturally prevent glaucoma?

-It is important to live a healthy lifestyle and consulting an optometrist once a year can be good.
-This makes it possible to prevent or diagnose the sickness, but this is not enough.
-Take this advice into account:
+It’s important to live a healthy lifestyle.
+Of course, going to an optometrist once a year can be a good idea to prevent or diagnose the illness.
+However, it’s not enough.
+Take this advice into account as well:

 Lower your levels of insulin